-PCF II Fund is subject to credit risk with respect to the counterparties to instruments entered into directly.
-PCF II Fund will also be subject to the risk that a counterparty to a trade may become unwilling or unable to meet its obligations prior to settlement.
-If a counterparty becomes bankrupt or otherwise fails to perform its obligations due to financial difficulties, PCF II Fund may experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.
+The Funds are subject to credit risk with respect to the counterparties to instruments entered into directly.
+The Funds are also subject to the risk that a counterparty to a trade may become unwilling or unable to meet its obligations prior to settlement.
+If a counterparty becomes bankrupt or otherwise fails to perform its obligations due to financial difficulties, the Funds may experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.

-PCF II Fund may obtain only a limited recovery or may obtain no recovery in such circumstances.
+The Funds may obtain only a limited recovery or may obtain no recovery in such circumstances.
 The Investment Advisors are not restricted from dealing with any particular counterparty or from concentrating any or all of their transactions with a single counterparty.
-The ability of the Investment Advisors to transact business with any one or number of counterparties, the lack of any independent evaluation of such counterparties' financial capabilities, and the absence of a regulated market to facilitate settlement may increase the potential for losses by PCF II Fund, especially during unusually adverse market conditions.
+The ability of the Investment Advisors to transact business with any one or number of counterparties, the lack of any independent evaluation of such counterparties' financial capabilities, and the absence of a regulated market to facilitate settlement may increase the potential for losses by the Funds, especially during unusually adverse market conditions.